 For visually impaired people

-Touch Tours can be arranged by contacting our Access team.
-Guide dogs are welcome.
+Touch Tours can be arranged and guide dogs are welcome.

 GOOD TO KNOW

 If you are late, we cannot always guarantee admittance to a production or tour that has already begun.
 To avoid any disappointment, please always arrive in plenty of time before the scheduled start time.